 In PDX we have a monthly parenting magazine; Metro Parent.
 It usually has good articles but one piece in particular captured and has held my attention since April – Free-Range Parenting: Letting Go So Kids Can Grow – read it here.

-The gist of the piece was that kids can go out on their own and still be safe.
-AND not only will kids still be safe but they’ll also be better prepared to deal with the world, build confidence and quite possibly have a happier childhood.
+The gist of the piece is that kids can go outside on their own and still be safe.
+AND not only will kids still be safe but they’ll also be better prepared to deal with the world, build up confidence and quite possibly have a happier childhood.
 It opens with a story of Emily,who at age five, made a deal with her parents that she could go to the park (200 ft away from their home) on her own.
 The article goes on to cover the book Free-Range Kids, How to Raise Safe, Self-Reliant Children (Without Going Nuts with Worry) by Lenore Skenazy.